LarsBaumgartnerBIT/QuizApp_Programming/README.md

 ### Scenario

 The quiz app is used in a console environment.
-A user starts the program, answers multiple-choice questions, receives immediate feedback for each answer, and sees a final score and grade at the end of the quiz.
+A user starts the program, answers multiple-choice questions, receives immediate feedback for each answer, and sees a final grade at the end of the quiz.

 ### User Stories